 Flowering maple may be used as a container patio plant during warm months and then brought in to overwinter as a houseplant.
 A fast grower in warm climates, the Abutilon flowering maple is generally hardy in USDA zones 8 and 9 and thrives in summer warmth outside and cooler temps of 50-54 F. (10-12 C.) in winter.

 To propagate flowering maple houseplants, use tip cuttings removed in the spring or grow hybrids like Souvenier de Bonn, a 3-4 foot specimen with peach blooms and speckled foliage; or Thompsonii, a 6-12 inch plant again with peach flowers and variegated leaves, from seed.

 Flowering Maple Problems

-As far as any flowering maple problems go, they have pretty much the usual culprits or issues that afflict other houseplants the plant flowering maple to another location may contribute to leaf drop, as it is sensitive to temperature fluxes.
+As far as any flowering maple problems go, they have pretty much the usual culprits or issues that afflict other houseplants.
+Moving the plant flowering maple to another location may contribute to leaf drop, as it is sensitive to temperature fluxes.